liudongliangHI/Kuakua/Readme.md

 Publishing papers in the current stage is very difficult.
 The process is lengthy, and reviewers are often very strict.
 Moreover, the academic training for doctoral students lacks positive feedback, leading many of them to experience depression and anxiety.
 However, regardless of all that, every small effort should be recognized.
 Pursuing academic excellence as a doctoral student is already challenging enough, so why should they be subjected to such harsh criticism?

-Therefore, I have created this platform called "论文夸夸" (Kuakua) which represents a positive and altruistic behavior.
+Therefore, I have created this platform called "夸夸" (Kuakua) which represents a positive and altruistic behavior.
 On this platform, we always provide positive and encouraging words for others' papers and offer friendly suggestions, even if the papers may not be ready for publication in renowned journals at the current stage.

 We encourage users to raise issues on this GitHub platform to receive compliments from others.
 With the help of deep learning applications like ChatGPT, we can utilize these tools for providing compliments (Kuakua).